Derek-Jones/pdf-2-csv/README.md

 ## pdf disassemblers

-[qpdf](https://github.com/qpdf/qpdf) does an excellent job of converting a pdf to text.
+[qpdf](https://github.com/qpdf/qpdf) does an excellent job of mapping the contents of a pdf to text.

 [pdffigures](https://github.com/allenai/pdffigures) extracts figures from pdfs.